Shark IONFlex Stick Vacuums Review

 All of the latest models come with the DuoClean cleaner head, a dual-brushroll system with a paint-roller style brushroll in the front designed for cleaning hard floors.
 We don’t recommend purchasing models without the DuoClean brushroll as you’re missing out on a great feature and the model likely just isn’t worth the cost.

-You’re in the Right Place
+You’re at the Right Place

 This article is part of our review series on Shark vacuums.
 Here we look at Shark’s cordless stick vacuums and make some comparisons with their biggest competitor: the Dyson V Series.